 2025 sessions

-Writing retreats (Bond Life Sciences Center, Room 171)
+Writing retreat (Bond Life Sciences Center, Room 171)

 Lunch on your own

-The Professional Development team is hosting in-person sessions for researchers who need a quiet writing environment.
+The Professional Development team is hosting this in-person session for researchers who need a quiet writing environment.
 Team members will be available for individual consultations and in-the-moment writing feedback.

-Register to receive a calendar invitation for one or both sessions.
+Register to receive a calendar invitation for this session.

 Collaboration series

 Join us for workshops featuring research labs and hubs at Mizzou.
-The aim of the new collaboration series is to help investigators expand their research horizons by finding collaborations, connecting with like-minded colleagues and building new networks.
+The aim of this new series is to help investigators expand their research horizons by finding collaborations, connecting with like-minded colleagues and building new networks.

 April 18, noon-1 p.m.